Sonnet 33

 This was our time, when youth and dreams were one

-Each triumph was but scarce a song unsung,
+Each triumph was a song not left unsung,

-Each day so bright no dark dismay could mar.
+Each day so bright no shade of dark could mar.

 Though memories be but rifts in sands of time,